seiyria/soa-extract/README.md

 ## Tools Used

 * Node.js
+* GraphicsMagick
 * PVRTexToolCLI.exe (included in repo) but for manual work, you can use PVRTexTool or Mali Texture Compression Tool
 * SOADec.exe (included in repo)
 * SOAImgEx.exe (included in repo)

+## Setup

+* `npm i`
+* if you want to use image modify features (resize, trim) you will need GraphicsMagick

 ## Preparation / Get Files

 1. After downloading Star Ocean: Anamnesis, log on, and start the tutorial (you do not need to finish it).
 2. Open the Nox file explorer, and navigate to `/data/data/com.square_enix.android.android_googleplay.StarOceann\files\download\Image`.
 3. Copy the `etc2` folder to `/mnt/shared/OtherShare` (which will make it available to your file system in your `~/Nox_Share/Other)

+## Automatically Ripping Images

+It is now possible to automatically rip the files after doing the above steps manually.
+The CLI is flexible and offers some additional features beyond ripping, as well.

+For doing this, you should specify a path to the folder with the `.aif` files.

+### CLI Arguments

+* `--soa-dec-location` - the path to SOADec.exe (defaults to `./bin/SOADec.exe`)
+* `--soa-imgex-location` - the path to SOAImgEx.exe (defaults to `./bin/SOAImgEx.exe`)
+* `--pvr-textool-location` - the path to PVRTexToolCLI.exe (defaults to `./bin/PVRTexToolCLI.exe`)
+* `--output-folder` - the path to the desired folder output (defaults to `./output`)
+* `--input-folder` - the path to the desired input (defaults to `./input`)
+* `--error-log` - the path to the error log file (defaults to `./error.log`)
+* `--filter` - filter by files that start with the given text (defaults to `''` (no filter));

+## Manually Ripping Images

+**Note: This can be done without setting up or installing Node.js**

-4. Drag the `etc2` folder on top of `SOADec.exe` - this should produce a lot of files with `_unpack` in the name, at the end.
+1. Drag the `etc2` folder on top of `SOADec.exe` - this should produce a lot of files with `_unpack` in the name, at the end.
       - If desired, you can remove all the other files with `find -type f \! -name '*_unpack*' -delete` or equivalent
-5. Drag any `.aif` file onto `SOAImgEx.exe`.
+2. Drag any `.aif` file onto `SOAImgEx.exe`.
       - This will create a `Textures` folder with all of the textures for this particular sprite.
 This can be opened in Mali Texture Compression Tool or PVRTexTool.
       - Doing multiple files at a time _will not work_ because `SOAImgEx` does not support specific file name output.
 Ideally, automating this will address this issue as these files can be post-processed.
-6. Open or move the image in a different tool and save it as PNG.
+3. Open or move the image in a different tool and save it as PNG.
-7. Repeat ad infintum until you want to gouge your eyes out.
+4. Repeat ad infintum until you want to gouge your eyes out.
-8. Done.
+5. Done.

 ## File Information